 The mission of the Greater Greenbrier Long-Term Recovery Committee is to ensure the safety and well-being of Greenbrier Valley citizens in all phases of disaster.
 Since the flood the Greater Greenbrier LTRC has coordinated leadership to assess and meet the present and future needs of disaster survivors and provided financial assistance and service-related assistance to residents and businesses whose needs are unmet by existing relief systems.
 They have worked to connect those impacted by disaster to physical, emotional, and spiritual resources, without discrimination and advocated to secure grants, funding, and ongoing recovery efforts for all disaster-affected communities in Greenbrier County.
-They are headquartered in Lewisburg with case managers stations in White Sulphur Springs and Rainelle, two of the hardest hit areas.
+They are headquartered in Lewisburg Creater Kanawha Greater Kanawha I ong Term Recovery Commune

+Neighbors LOVING Neighbors with case managers stations in White Sulphur Springs and Rainelle, two of the hardest hit areas.
 The WVDOC will utilize these case managers in the delivery of the housing recovery program.